 Trading stocks is a lot more risky but also much more rewarding.
 For example, if you place a $1,500 trade, you could close that whole investment.
 You can also increase it exponentially.

 Risk management is key in trading stocks.
 You can set a stop loss.
 This, in turn, limits your loses.
 You need to know what candlestick patterns are along with technical analysis.

 There are many tools out there for you t o successfully trade stocks.
-It’s emotional but rewarding if done right (bookmark our stocks lists page which is updated daily).
+It’s emotional but rewarding if done right.

 Mutual funds or stocks is all up to you.
 Are you willing to take more risk for more reward?
 Do you want someone else managing a portfolio for you?
 There is no right or wrong answer.
 What you chose is what you’re the most comfortable with.